ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-output.md

 The sample `stats` object has three fields, all of type integer.
 However, your summary object can include any number of fields of any data type supported by JavaScript.

-In order to use a this data structure in our output, we will need to create the JSON schema that support it.
+In order to use this data structure in our output, we will need to create the JSON schema that supports it.
 You could use any of the easy-to-use online tools, such as  https://jsonschema.net/, to create a schema.
 A schema that supports the above data structure looks like:

 ```
 {